 1950s gowns are quite popular, but I'd say there is plenty of stock from the 60s and 70s around at the moment - especially from the 70s as people are realising how fabulously boho it can be and are buying it up in large numbers.

 As we go back towards the beginning of the 1900s, finding good pieces gets more difficult.
 I've had two amazing early 1920s gowns in my collection recently (now sold).
 Finding a 1920s gown in great condition is something of a challenge but when you do, it's an amazing feeling.

 Q. What are the most common fabrics in vintage dresses?
 Should we expect to see a lot of lace in a vintage wedding dress collection?

 It's pretty diverse, lace, brocade, satin, cotton, parachute silk and raw silk .
 Then the manmade fibres kick in massively with the 60s, 70s & 80s stock.

 Q. What if a bride already has a vintage dress, an heirloom perhaps, but it’s not quite right to wear?
 Perhaps some part of it needs repairing or replacing.
 Would you be able to rescue a dress like that?

 Anything is possible with the right seamstress or tailor.
 I can recommend such talent to brides if this is something they want to take on and see through.
 I've seen some amazing transformations and have recently been in touch with an American client who bought a 1940s dress because she loved the skirt - she has worked with a seamstress to transform it into part of an iconic 'movie costume' much loved by many of us.
 I can't say any more but will be sharing the photos of the big day when it happens later in the year.

-And don't forget that, at Crown Hall Farm, you can have a themed wedding to match your favourite vintage dress.
+If this post has inspired you to wear a vintage dress at your wedding, also keep in mind that, at Crown Hall Farm, you can have a themed wedding to match your vintage dress.
 You only need to ask one of our friendly team.